heirloom dahlias, with scott kunst

 Do dahlias figure in your garden, or what other spring-planted “summer bulbs” do you use in your gardens, and why?

 Feeling shy, or have no answer?
 Just say, “Count me in” or something like that, and I will, but I’d love to hear a little more if you can share!
-The winner will be selected after entries close at midnight Monday, March 3.
-Good luck to all!
+The winner will be selected after entries closed midnight Monday, March 3, 2014.

 EXTRA: If you mention A Way to Garden with any spring 2014 order at Old House Gardens, Scott and his colleagues will include 5 free bulbs of their all-time best-selling gladiolus, bright little ‘Atom’.